Want to learn how to make a gluten free sourdough starter—without the hassle and with the best chance of success? You’re in the right place!

 Prep the Jar:

-- Wash the jar thoroughly using warm, soapy water and then dry it with a clean towel.
-It's essential to have a clean jar to avoid any bacteria getting into the starter as it begins to develop.
+- Wash the jar with hot soapy water and dry it thoroughly with a clean towel.
+Using a clean jar is crucial to avoid any potential bacteria from contaminating the starter during its initial development.

-- Place the jar on a kitchen scale to find out its weight.
-Attach a label or a piece of tape to the jar and note down its weight in grams.
-Alternatively, you can also keep a record of the weight in your phone.
+- Next, weigh the jar on a kitchen scale.
+Attach a label or a piece of tape to the jar and write the weight in grams on it.
+Alternatively, you can make a note of the weight on your phone for reference.

 Days One and Two: Twice a Day Feedings